When To Take Your Child To A Pediatric Psychologist

 A pediatric psychologist can help children experience less fear and anxiety around medical procedures, chronic pain, and chronic illness.
 They can also lessen the chance that these experiences are perceived as traumatic.
 In general, a pediatric psychologist can help children with illnesses or injuries maintain good mental health and well-being as they receive medical care and beyond.

 Experts suggest that pediatric psychologists can help children develop agency as they experience health concerns and medical care.
-This sense of agency can protect the child from believing they are helpless and may positively impact their ability to recover from or manage their condition.
+This sense of agency can safeguard the child from believing they are helpless and may positively impact their ability to recover from or manage their condition.

 Receiving treatment from a pediatric psychologist may also help children gain a sense of stability and become stronger and more resilient, even while experiencing difficult situations.
 Children working with a pediatric psychologist may experience less of a sense of isolation, as well as become capable of communicating about their bodily experiences, needs, wants, and boundaries.